HotDB-Community/hotdb-documents/docs/en/v2.5.6/cross-idc-disaster-recovery.md

 - Click either IDC module to enter the management platform.
 Pages not specifically mentioned in this document will display or control information of the current active center.
 For example, when one IDC fails to connect and switches to the other IDC, click any IDC module you will enter the management platform page that monitors the current active center, that is, the DR center after the switch.

-- Each IDC module will display the connection status of its own IDC, which is displayed the same way as that of the cluster in single-IDC mode, including: when the compute node is unable to connect, the compute node is marked red and abnormal; when the ConfigDB is unable to connect, the connection of the bottom ConfigDB is displayed abnormal; when part of the ConfigDB is unable to connect, move the cursor over the word \"partially abnormal\" to display the specific ConfigDB connection abnormal information, etc.
+- Each IDC module will display the connection status of its own IDC, which is displayed the same way as that of the cluster in single-IDC mode, including: when the compute node is unable to connect, the compute node is marked red and abnormal; when the ConfigDB is unable to connect, the connection of the bottom ConfigDB is displayed abnormal; when part of the ConfigDB is unable to connect, move the cursor over the word "partially abnormal" to display the specific ConfigDB connection abnormal information, etc.

 ![](assets/cross-idc-disaster-recovery/image32.png)